TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 14/Leviticus 14.40.md

 ---

-then the priest shall command that they take out the stones in which the plague is, and cast them into an unclean place without the city:
+then the priest shall command that they take out the stones in which is the plague, and cast them into an unclean place outside of the city: